 CEU: The MidAtlantic AIDS Education and Training Center, Department of Infectious Diseases and Microbiology, University of Pittsburgh, awards Continuing Education Units to individuals who enroll in certain educational activities.
 This program is awarded 0.10 continuing education credits.

 Planners and speaker have no conflicts of interest relative to this educational activity.

 A variety of the listed populations will be discussed at this event.

 Young Adults (ages 18 to 24)

 A variety of the listed topics will be discussed at this event.

 Pre-exposure prophylaxis (PrEP)

-Use of technology for patient care (i.e. electronic health records)
+Use of technology (i.e. electronic health records)